pschaus/book_lepl1402/source/part5.rst

 Speeding up the computation
 ---------------------------

-Even though starting a background thread can be interesting to improve the responsivness of an application (:ref:`as illustrated above <responsive>`), this does not speed up the computation.
+Even though starting a background thread can be interesting to improve the responsiveness of an application (:ref:`as illustrated above <responsive>`), this does not speed up the computation.
 For instance, the time that is necessary to :ref:`compute the minimum value <MinComputation>` using ``MinComputation`` is still the same as the purely sequential implementation of method ``computeMinValue()``.
 In order to reduce the computation time, it is needed to modify the sequential algorithm so that it can exploit multiple CPU cores.

 For algorithms working on an array, the basic idea is to split the array in two parts, then to process each of those parts by two distinct threads: